01 of 26

-The thick leaves of Tillandsia capitata "Peach" are surprisingly soft to the touch.
+The thick leaves of Tillandsia capitata 'Peach' are surprisingly soft to the touch.
 They form a silver-green rosette that changes to a peachy-pink, as it gets ready to bloom.
 The peach coloring makes a striking contrast to the purple flower.
-The largest specimens are 5 to 8 inches tall, although 2 -to 3-inch plants are common.Continue to 12 of 26 below.
+The largest specimens are five to eight inches tall, although two- to three-inch plants are common.Continue to 12 of 26 below.

 12 of 26

 Thick silvery-green leaves give Tillandsia circinata a very substantial appearance, for an air plant, almost like a bulb of fennel.
-They flower in either yellow or purple and grow to 6 to 8 inches in length, although they are only about 1 inch across at their base.Continue to 13 of 26 below.
+They flower in either yellow or purple and grow to six to eight inches in length, although they are only about one inch across at their base.Continue to 13 of 26 below.

 13 of 26